gavz/lucasg.github.io/_posts/2017-11-11-Solving-BlizzardCTF-Challenge.md

 {% endhighlight text %}

-The issue with debugging C# code is the presence of JIT : unused parts of the application is not "present" (instruction-wise) until the execution hits it, kinda like `MEM_COMMIT` virtual memory is not actually backed by physical memory until a access memory triggers a `#PF`.
-To overcome this issue, just try to run the target function at least once :
+The issue with debugging C# code is the presence of JIT : unused functions are not compiled to native code instructions until the code flow hits them.
+JIT mecanism resemble to the lazy page allocation for virtual memory : `MEM_COMMIT` virtual memory is not actually backed by physical memory until a access memory triggers a `#PF`.
+To overcome this issue, I need to actually trigger the `timer2_Tick` at least once :

 {% highlight text %}
 0:009> g